clld/glottolog3/RELEASING.md

   - gzipped db dump

-- upload downloads to cdstar running `glottolog-app cdstar <release>` (if no bitstreams are added to the catalog, the object may need to be re-added via cdstarcat, and the above command re-run.)
+- upload downloads to cdstar running `glottolog-app cdstar <release>` if no bitstreams are added to the catalog, the object may need to be re-added via cdstarcat, and the above command re-run.
+To do so,
+  - look for "glottolog <release>" in https://cdstar.eva.mpg.de and note the OID
+  - run `cdstarcat add EAEA0-...`
+  - run `glottolog-app cdstar <release> --oid <OID>`
 - register sql dump download in `glottolog3/releases.ini` by adding a new section for the release or updating the md5 hash of the sql dump for a bugfix release with the data from downloads.json.
 - update `glottolog3.util.DOI` with the new ZENODO DOI